kizfive/fuwari/src/content/posts/markdown.md

 ---
-title: Markdown Example and test again and again
+title: Markdown Example and test again and again and final
 published: 2023-10-01
 description: A simple example of a Markdown blog post.
-tags: [Markdown, Blogging, Demo]
+tags:
+  - Markdown
+  - Blogging
+  - Demo
 category: Examples
 draft: false
 ---